SteveWinward/PowerApps/WriteUps/Redaction.md

 * The import will fail, but you can save a new Flow as a draft.
 * Update the Flow's Word for Business action to use the Word doc you previously updated
 * Update the Text Analytics URL and the Text Analytics API Key to use your instance of the Text Analytics service.
-* Save and text the Flow
+* Save and test the Flow